pingcap/tispark/docs/design/2022-03-21-delete-support.md

 - Don't support delete statement with subQuery

 ## API
-Use spark SQL to excute delete in TiSpark.
+Use spark SQL to execute delete in TiSpark.
 ```
 // delete with spark sql
 spark.sql("delete from tidb_catalog.db.table where xxx")